 While on Family and Medical Leave, you will not accrue, earn, or be granted vacation leave, personal leave, sick leave, or any other leave or benefit.
 You will receive health insurance benefits, but you will be required to pay any and all costs, if any, associated with the health insurance as if you were not on leave (e.g., deductibles, dependent's premiums).
 If you return to work following Family and Medical Leave, as scheduled, the District will return you to your previous position or an equivalent position.
 However, you will not be restored to your previous position or an equivalent position if you would have been laid off had you not gone on leave; you will be put on the same status you would have been on had you not gone on leave.
-If you fail to return to work following your leave, you will be considered to have voluntarily abandoned your position, and for that reason, you will be dismissed.
+If you fail to return to work following your leave, you will be dismissed.
 Further, the District may institute legal proceedings to recover the cost of maintaining your health insurance (including dependent coverage as well as your own) during your leave.